HandCash/handcash-connect-sdk-docs/docs/promise-payments.md

     amount: totalFragmentsWatched * usdPerMinute
   }
 ];
-const promisedPaymentId = await cloudAccount.payments.promisePayment(
+const promisePaymentId = await cloudAccount.payments.promisePayment(
     { description, payments }
 );
 ```

-You can use the `promisedPaymentId` to [claim a promise](#claim-a-promise) anytime.
+You can use the `promisePaymentId` to [claim a promise](#claim-a-promise) anytime.

 ## Update a promise

-You can change any parameter of the promised payment anytime.
+You can change any parameter of the promise payment anytime.
 You can change the amounts of the payments, add more payments, add or change the data attached...

 Keeping with the example of the stream service, this snippet shows how to update the amount that goes for the video creator depending on the seconds of video watched.